 Information for Accepted Artists

-Aug.
-24 Notifications are sent by email. contact MFA if you do not receive notice.
+Aug 23 All entrants notofied by email.
+Check MFA website or contact MFA if you do not reieve notice.

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork:

 - Title of the work, medium and price.
 Be specific with medium descriptions (e.g., oil on hardboard or canvas, not oil; chromogenic print or archival ink jet print, not photography or digital print; oil pastel on paper, not pastel; etc.)